menu icon

 Round 1: Create a mr then crochet 5 sc in the circle.
 Slip stitch to the first sc and pull the magic ring string tight (5)

-Round 1: Make a mr and make 8 hdc in the circle and pull the circle closed.
-(Don’t slip stitch the circle together) (8) Ch 1, turn.
+Round 1: Make a mr, ch x1 and then hdc x8 into the circle and pull the circle closed.
+Do not join the circle (8).
+Then ch x1, turn.

-Round 2: Skip the ch and dc x3 in the hdc stitch from the row below.
-Dc, sl st, dc in the next stitch.
-Dc x2, sl st in the next stitch.
-Sc, hdc, dc in the next stitch.
-Dc, hdc, sc in the next stitch.
-Sl st, dc x2 in the next stitch.
-Dc, sl st, dc in the next stitch.
-Dc x3, sl st in the last stitch.
+Round 2: Dc x3 in the first hdc stitch from the row below.
+Dc + sl st + dc in the next stitch.
+Dc x2 + sl st in the next stitch.
+Sc + hdc + dc in the next stitch.
+Dc + hdc+ sc in the next stitch.
+Sl st + dc x2 in the next stitch.
+Dc + sl st + dc in the next stitch.
+Dc x3 in the last stitch.
+To complete the leaf sl st to the first dc stitch in the round.

 First leaf complete.